Impact of Coronavirus on ACT Exams

 - Increased student access

 When you think of the ACT tests, you tend to think of the word 'deadlines' too.
 However, since the COVID-19 situation is a fluid one, so is the situation with these deadlines.
-As of this writing, the registration deadline for the June 13th test is May 8th, with the late deadline being from May 9th through May 22nd.
-The deadline for the July 18th tests is June 19th, with the late deadline being from June 20th through June 26th.
-Deadline information for the September 12th, October 24th, and December 12th tests is not available yet.
-However, once again we should emphasize to check your email (and spam folders) frequently, and consult the official ACT website for changes and updates as well.
+Generally, the registration deadline for the ACT tests falls in the middle of the month prior to the exam, but be sure to consult the official ACT website for deadlines and updates.

 National Association for College Admission Counseling (NACAC)